TranPhucVinh/C/Kernel/README.md

+The **Linux kernel** is the lowest level of software running on a Linux system.
+It is charged with managing the hardware, running user programs, and maintaining the overall security and integrity of the whole system.

 **KBuild** is the build system used by the Linux kernel.

+For bootloader and the Linux booting process, check [Linux bootloader document](Linux%20bootloader.md)

 # Loadable kernel module

 To build a kernel module as a device driver, check [Loadable kernel module document folder](Loadable%20kernel%20module).